Selena (film): Filming

 Nava pointed out how he wanted the performance scenes in the film to be "integrated into the drama and to reflect what the characters were going through emotionally and what Selena was going through emotionally at that particular time."
 He further explained how he wanted the Astrodome scene to be the opening of the film to show viewers at her height of her career and then flashback to show how she got there.
 The scene was shot at the San Antonio Alamodome on September 15, 1996, and was attended by 35,000 residents lured by newspaper ads.

 Lopez expressed that she was nervous for the scene since it would be the first time she would perform in front of an audience of that size.
-Furthermore, explaining how uneven she felt due to the criticism she received and was unsure how fans would receive her.
+Furthermore, she explained how uneven she felt due to the criticism she received and was unsure how fans would receive her.
 Jackie Guerra commented that during the scene she caught a glimpse of Selena's parents sobbing.
 The cast later expressed how they were overwhelmed with emotions once the scene was completed.
 Later that night, fans approached Lopez, sobbing and expressed to the actress that “she looked so much” like Selena and the public perception of Lopez changed after her performance.